ibm-cloud-docs/security-compliance/developer-tools.md

 {{site.data.keyword.compliance_short}} offers APIs that you can use to connect to the service.

-{{site.data.keyword.compliance_short}} offers APIs, SDKs, a CLI plug-in, and Terraform support that you can use to connect to the service.
+{{site.data.keyword.compliance_short}} offers APIs, SDKs, and Terraform support that you can use to connect to the service.

 ### {{site.data.keyword.compliance_short}} SDKs